StephenWinters95/FLIT_Main_Ste/README.md

 - python3 manage.py runserver (1st run of server to test)
 - settings.py ALLOWED_HOSts = [...'8000-address'..]

+If installation to a fresh (non code institute) environment:
+- From the GitHub repo, take the 'Code' button
+- in your IDE:
+- git clone 'pasted link from above'
+- (if applicable) ensure you cd into the project folder
+- pip install requirements.txt
+- ... check port 8000, will fail on invalid HOSTNAME
+- Add the identified HOSTNAME into the ALLOWED_HOSTNAMES section of settings.py
+- Add it also into CSRF_TRUSTED_ORIGINS section

 ##### Create a new external database:

 - ElephantSQL - setup a/c if needed